 - Acknowledgment of any presentation of this material, to whom, when, and where.

-- Acknowledgment of financial support, including grant numbers if any.
+- Acknowledgment of financial support, including grant numbers.

 - Explanation of any conflicts of interest (Conflict of Interest Statement see here).